angular/angular/guides/getting-started.md

 Then point your browser to [http://localhost:4200](http://localhost:4200)

-You should see the Material slider component on the page.
+You should see the Material slide toggle component on the page.

 In addition to the installation schematic, Angular Material comes with [several other schematics](https://material.angular.io/guide/schematics) (like nav, table,